rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ThaiGreenCurryWithPrawnsAndSalmon.rst

 | Prep Time: 15 minutes | Cook Time: 15 minutes | Yield: 4 servings |
 +-----------------------+-----------------------+-------------------+

-This is a recipe that is defiantly a favorite of of Jeaniene and I. It combines the west coast seafood with a nice Thai curry sauce and makes a great entree.
+This is a recipe that is defiantly a favourite of Jeaniene and I. It combines the west coast seafood with a nice Thai curry sauce and makes a great entree.

 Ingredients
 -----------

--  1 can unsweetened coconut milk
+- 1 (13.5 fluid ounces / 400 ml) can unsweetened coconut milk
 - 1/4 cup Shallot minced
 - 1 teaspoon Ginger fresh, minced
 - 1 teaspoon Garlic
 - 2-3 teaspoons Thai green curry paste (or to taste)
 - 2 tablespoons Fish Sauce
 - 1 tablespoon Lime Juice
 - 1/2 pound (225g) Salmon fillet, cubed
 - 1/2 pound (225g) Prawns (or large shrimp) shelled and de-veined
 - 4 ounces (113g) snow peas (small) cut in half on the diagonal
 - 2 tablespoons Cilantro fresh chopped
 - 2 tablespoons Basil chopped
 - 4 cups jasmine rice cooked

 Directions
 ----------